Bitcoin-only. Non-custodial. MCP-native.

 What is leashd?

 leashd is a deterministic gate between your agent and the rail.
 Policy is evaluated before settlement, locally, and cannot be bypassed by prompt manipulation.
-The free open-source sidecar, leashd, runs on your own machine, holds the wallet connection, and enforces every rule.
-It never touches your funds or keys.
-The hosted control plane authors signed policy and aggregates a tamper-evident audit trail.
+The free open-source leashd runs on your own machine, holds the wallet connection locally, and enforces every rule.
+Your keys and seed never leave your machine and never reach the control plane, which only authors signed policy and aggregates a tamper-evident audit trail.

 Read the full quickstart to see how it plugs into your stack.